What makes a great submission video?

 This is general housekeeping, but it really helps to give your video a polished 'edge' on a less thought-out production:

 - Dress for the job you want - literally.
-If you win Newcrest Minging's Gawler Challenger, you'll be speaking with them as your client in future.
+For instance, if you are a finalist for the Think & Act Differently TAD Open House powered by OZ Minerals, you'll be speaking to their teams as your potential partner in future.

 - Lose the sunglasses and any reflective surface in which the audience can see your camera equipment.